 If you’re struggling to make your monthly payments, refinancing can be another option.
 Even if you have bad credit, you may be able to refinance and get a lower interest rate or lower monthly payments.
 If your credit has improved since you got your loan or if you’ve been making payments on time for a while, your chances for refinancing may be better.

-If that doesn’t work, Detweiler says one way to avoid default is to sell the car and pay off the loan.
-This isn’t always an option, however.
+If you aren’t able to refinance, Detweiler says one way to avoid default is to sell the car and pay off the loan.
+But this isn’t always an option.
 Cars usually depreciate over time, so you may not be able to sell your car for enough money to fully repay the lender.